WuglyakBolgoink/RecompressImage/README.md

 RecompressImage
 ===============

-compress Image with compression level and change image rotation to top with EXIF-value
+PhoneGap + NDK Android Plugin - compress Image with compression level and change image rotation to top with EXIF-value